civicrm/civicrm-core/ext/afform/docs/roadmap.md

 Within this extension, there are things which need updating/addressing:

 * There are several `FIXME`/`TODO` declarations in the code for checking pre-conditions, reporting errors, handling edge-cases, etc.
-* Although afforms are can be used in AngularJS, they don't fully support tooling like `cv ang:html:list` and `hook_civicrm_alterAngular` changesets.
+* Although afforms can be used in AngularJS, they don't fully support tooling like `cv ang:html:list` and `hook_civicrm_alterAngular` changesets.
 We'll need a core patch to allow that.
 (Ex: Define partials via callback.)
 * We generally need to provide more services for managing/accessing data (e.g. `crm-api3`).
 * We need a formal way to enumerate the library of available tags/directives/attributes.
 This, in turn, will drive the